jetstream-cloud/js2docs/docs/ui/horizon/security_group.md

     </td>
   </tr>
   <tr>
     <td style="width: 40%; word-wrap: break-word;" !important>We'll fill in the other details needed.
 We do recommend putting in a description with what the rule does so it's easy to see at a glance.
 We'll also select CIDR as the remote type and then set *0.0.0.0/0* as the CIDR.
-This allows all traffic to the SSH port. <p><p>You can make that be a single IP or a specific CIDR block. <p><p>In general, limiting access to specific CIDR blocks or IPs is best.</td>
+This allows all traffic to the SSH port. <p><p>You can make that be a single IP or a specific CIDR block. <p><p>In general, limiting access to specific CIDR blocks or IPs is best.</br></br>For example, you could specify *129.114.36.0/22* to limit connections to only Jetstream2 VMs at the TACC regional location.</td>
     <td><a href="../../../images/Security-group-add-rule-details.png" target=_blank><img src="../../../images/Security-group-add-rule-details.png"></a>
     </td>
   </tr>